karimElmougi/comically/README.md

 tired of manga looking terrible on your kindle? waiting forever for conversions?

-comically optimizes manga/comics specifically for e-ink displays. processes 100+ pages per second. live image preview shows exactly how it'll look on your device
+comically is a blazing fast optimizer built specifically for e-ink displays. watch your comics transform in real-time with live terminal previews, then batch convert at 100+ pages per second.

 ![preview](assets/preview.png)